-Breakfast Oatmeal Cupcakes – Cook just once, and you get a delicious breakfast for the entire month!
+With these breakfast oatmeal cupcakes, you cook just once and get a delicious and healthy breakfast for the entire month!

 Never skip breakfast again.

-Cook once, and you don’t have to worry about breakfast for a month!
+Cook once, and you don’t have to worry about breakfast for close to a month!

 Breakfast Oatmeal Cupcakes To Go